-481 Air Transportation2 20
+481 Air Transportation 20

-Personal property includes most airplanes; helicopters (rotorcraft); drones weighing over 50 pounds; and aircraft, all of which have a life of 20 years.
-There are some exception which are itemized below. ((2) Shannon)
+Personal property includes most airplanes; helicopters (rotorcraft); drones we 50 pounds; and aircraft, all of which have a life of 20 years.
+There are some which are itemized below.

-Itemized Equipment
+Itemized Equipment Itemized Equipment

-Kit built Aircraft1 15
+Kit built Aircraft 15

-Gliders 1 15
+Gliders 15

-Hot Air Balloons1
+Hot Air Balloons 15

-Experimental Aircraft1
+Experimental Aircraft 15

 Drones weighing 50 pounds or less 10

-482 Rail Transportation2 20
+482 Rail Transportation 20

 482112 Short Line Railroads

 Itemized Equipment

-Railroad Rolling Stock2 20
+Railroad Rolling Stock 20

-402 •

-483 Water Transportation
+483 Water Transportation 20

-Personal property used in providing inland water transportation of passengers and/or carg on lakes, rivers, or intracoastal waterways.
-J O
+Personal property used in providing inland water transportation of passengers a on lakes, rivers, or intracoastal waterways. nd/or cargo

 484 Truck Transportation 10

 Itemized Equipment

-Light Trucks .
-7
+Light Trucks 7

-General freight Trucks 1 10
+General freight Trucks 10

-Tractor-trailers1 10
+Tractor-trailers 10

-405

 485 Transit and Ground Passenger Transportation

-Personal property includes equipment used in Transit and Ground Passenge Transportation.
-This industry includes a variety of passenger transportation activities, such as urban transit systems; chartered bus, school bus, and interurban bus transportation are taxis. ch
+Personal property includes equipment used in Transit and Ground Transportation.
+This industry includes a variety of passenger transportation acti as urban transit systems; chartered bus, school bus, and interurban bus transportaxis. vities, such

-Buses 15
+Buses

-Automobiles, unlicensed .
-7
+Automobiles, unlicensed

-492 Couriers and Messengers 15
+492 Couriers and Messengers

 Personal property used in the provision of intercity and/or local delivery of parcels.
-The articles can be described as those that may be handled by one person without usi special equipment.
-Messengers, which usually deliver within a metropolitan or single urb area, may use bicycle, foot, small truck, or van. ing
+These articles can be described as those that may be handled by one person without using special equipment.
+Messengers, which usually deliver within a metropolitan or single urbanarea, may use bicycle, foot, small truck, or van.

-493 Warehousing and Storage 15
+493 Warehousing and Storage 1

-Personal property used in operating warehousing and storage{XE "storage:} facilities general merchandise, refrigerated goods, and other warehouse products.
-The establishments provide facilities to store goods.
-They do not sell the goods they handle. ese
+Personal property used in operating warehousing and storage{XE "storage:} facilities for general merchandise, refrigerated goods, and other warehouse products.
+These establishments provide facilities to store goods.
+They do not sell the goods they handle.